MahlatsiM/Campus-Safety/readme.md

 ## Acknowledgments

-- Built as part of a Data Science & Real-Time Systems course
 - Geoapify for geolocation services
 - Streamlit for the rapid prototyping framework
 - Apache Kafka for event streaming